 I specialize in hip and knee replacement surgery.
 My practice emphasizes the care of patients with all types of arthritis of those joints, as well as the treatment of patients whose prior joint replacements have failed.
 I am especially interested in some of the newer, less-invasive approaches to hip and knee replacement.

 Several key variables affect the success of joint replacement surgery.
 High on this list are the patient's own motivation and attitude during recovery.
 But equally important are the surgeon's background, skill, and clinical volume, which studies have directly linked to best outcomes.
 I am fellowship-trained in joint replacement surgery.
-My practice focuses almost exclusively on the operative treatment of patients with hip and knee arthritis, and I perform hundreds of these operations every year.
+My practice focuses almost exclusively on the operative treatment of patients with hip and knee arthritis, and I have performed thousands of joint replacements in patients with these conditions, using less-invasive approaches whenever appropriate.
 In addition, I have taught these procedures to other surgeons, treated complex cases referred by other surgeons, and published results from my research about these problems since beginning in practice.
 These factors, working in partnership with positive-thinking patients, offer the best likelihood of achieving excellent clinical results.

 But technical skill and patient motivation are not the entire equation; good judgment and thoughtful decision-making are essential, as well.
 Since most joint replacements are considered elective - usually life-improving, but seldom life-saving - the decision to have surgery can become complicated.
 In other words, patients who decide to have arthritis surgery take what is usually a small risk with their health (the operation itself), with the hope of obtaining a better quality of life.
 Only the person with the pain knows when the time is right to make this choice, and my task is to support and help guide the patient through this important process.